kyma-project/kyma/docs/security/05-05-customization-operation.md

 ```

 ## Postgres password update

-If Hydra is installed with default setting, a postgres based database will be provided out-of-the-box.
-If no password has been specified, one is generated and set for the hydra user.
-This behavior may not always be desired, and in some cases you may want to modify this password.
+If Hydra is installed with the default settings, a Postgres-based database is provided out-of-the-box.
+If no password has been specified, one is generated and set for the Hydra user.
+This behavior may not always be desired, so in some cases you may want to modify this password.

-In order to set a custom password, provide the override `.Values.global.postgresql.postgresqlPassword` during installation.
+In order to set a custom password, provide the `.Values.global.postgresql.postgresqlPassword` override during installation.

-In order to update the password for an existing installation, provide the override `.Values.global.postgresql.postgresqlPassword` and perform the update procedure.
-This however will only change the environmental setting for the database and will not modify the internal database data.
-In order to update the password in the database please refer to the [postgres documentation](https://www.postgresql.org/docs/11/sql-alteruser.html)
+In order to update the password for an existing installation, provide the `.Values.global.postgresql.postgresqlPassword` override and perform the update procedure.
+However, this only changes the environmental setting for the database and does not modify the internal database data.
+In order to update the password in the database, please refer to the [Postgres documentation](https://www.postgresql.org/docs/11/sql-alteruser.html).